 Convection is the ways heat circulates through liquids and gasses.
 Hot air rises and cool air sinks.
 Home insulation slows convective heat flow.

 Radiation is heat that travels in a straight line, heating anything solid that lies in its pathway.
 Home insulation reduces this acquisition of heat and is most effective when directed towards airflow.

-Home insulation and foam insulation is integral in decreasing the flow of heat by offering resistance to the movement of it.
+Home insulation is integral in decreasing the flow of heat by offering resistance to the movement of it.
 In the cooler months, without insulation, hot air moves from heated areas to cooler areas of the home.
 The cold temperatures outside create the need for your home’s heating system to compensate for the loss of heat; constantly trying to fill in where heat has escaped.
 During the hotter months, cold air that is lost when heat enters and invades a space is then made up for by your home’s cooling system.
 It is your insulation’s job to stop this flow of heat and allow your systems to efficiently keep your home warm or cool.
 So, when open gaps in a building are filled with insulation, they reduce convective heat loss.

-All types of home insulation come with an “R-Value”, a rating applied to an insulation type’s ability to resist conductive heat flow.
+All types of insulation come with an “R-Value”, a rating applied to an insulation type’s ability to resist conductive heat flow.
 Closed cell spray foam insulation has one of the highest R-values on the market today.

 Closed cell spray foam insulation works well in difficult to reach nooks and crannies, like attics and crawl spaces since it is sprayed onto these surfaces.

 These are only a few reasons you should consider closed foam insulation for your home.
 Call us and we can tell you even more!